 Discipline in gentle parenting is all about focusing on the actions and making the consequences fit the infraction so that your kids learn and grow.
 If your son breaks something because he was careless with it, don’t ground him from the TV for a week.
 TV had nothing to do with his actions, so why should it be included in the consequences?
 Instead, you could maybe set up a “repayment plan” where he does chores to earn the money to pay for the damage.

 Another part of this one is focusing your comments focused on the action itself.
 Don’t humiliate your child or make them feel bad about themselves.
 Again, that’s not exactly a gentle way to parent.
 One of the easiest tricks I use is to avoid starting sentences with “you.”
 For example, don’t say, “You’re such a slob,” or “You never listen,” or “You failed this test because you weren’t paying attention.”
-Instead, focus on the action and why
+Instead, focus on the action and the “why” behind it.

 8. Help them learn from their mistakes